-Vacation Leave is credited to employees on the following basis, and regulations governing this leave are specified in EC 234.2.
+Vacation leave is credited to employees on the following basis, and regulations governing this

-- (a) New employees earn vacation leave at the rate of one and a quarter $(1^{1}/{4})$ days per month.
+- (a) New employees earn vacation leave at the rate of 9.375 hours per month (one and one quarter (1 and 1/4) days per month).
 After six (6) calendar months of service they are credited with vacation leave to the extent of the amount that they will earn to the end of the vacation year (March 31). - (b) Following the same principle, employees who have completed six (6) months' or more service by April 1, will be credited with annual vacation as follows, except as noted in (c) below: